alloba/personal-site/README.md

 Notes/project information/blog-ish stuff/links to other projects.
 That kind of thing.

-I am forever fiddling around with how I want this site to look and behave.
+I am forever fiddling around with how I want this site exist.
-So look forward to that I guess.

 ## Tech Used

-- Hugo
+- Hugo - with a manually added theme (named Stack)
-  - The base theme used is [Terminal](https://github.com/panr/hugo-theme-terminal).
-    This theme was downloaded directly - it will have to be fully overwritten if an update is desired.
 - Terraform
 - AWS (S3/Cloudfront)